warlof/seat/.github/ISSUE_TEMPLATE/feature_request.md

 It would be great having a corporation Dashboard for Directors/CEOs as home-screen containing following information:

-- Compliance stats (#members with valid tokens and token changes),
+- Compliance stats (number of members with valid tokens and token changes),
 - member changes (join/leave),
 - Role/title changes
 - Ship location change by condition (ex: if titan/super leaves delve)